-Is it safe to sit cross-legged?
+Is it safe to sit with cross legs during pregnancy?

 So, can pregnant women cross legs during pregnancy?
 We would advise against it, as it is bad for circulation.
 Sitting cross-legged during pregnancy decreases the circulation of blood to your legs, which may lead to varicose veins.